movAX13h/HiOctaneTools/README.md

 ![image](https://cloud.githubusercontent.com/assets/1974959/24065389/c9e92c44-0b6a-11e7-9806-4d67d9bcbe4d.png)

-The height of a block is 1 unit but the whole column (all blocks in it) is transformed based on the cell it is standing on:
+The height of a block is 1 unit but the whole column (all blocks in it) is deformed based on the cell it is standing on:

 ![image](https://cloud.githubusercontent.com/assets/1974959/24065504/d2dc885e-0b6b-11e7-9e0d-d5c9d0304eba.png)

 If a column is standing on a cell that is affected by a morph (height change), it adapts to the new height.
 In some cases there are columns in the source area - these are used to mirror-morph then.
 In my editor, I'm creating dummy columns at source positions if there are none to always have source and target values.
-In this video, on the right side you can see the columns change with the terrain morph: https://www.youtube.com/watch?v=lMp3-hK7Jms There are cases where the target columns get removed (after a morph triggered by a rocket in level 3 for example) but I will write about this in a separate section on morphs.
+In this video, on the right side you can see the columns change with the terrain morph: https://www.youtube.com/watch?v=lMp3-hK7Jms There are cases where the target columns get removed (after a morph triggered by a rocket in level 3 for example); for more information, see the section below about morphs.

 ---